uhyeay2/AttendanceTracker/README.md

 ### CourseScheduled

 A CourseScheduled can be defined as a Course that an Instructor will teach within a specified date range.
 When a CourseScheduled is inserted, a CourseCode and InstructorCode are provided to identify who will be teaching what course, as well as the StartTime/EndTime.
 You can also fetch and delete CourseScheduled records.
+Once a CourseScheduled has been created, Students can begin to sign up for them.

 #### [Return To Table Of Contents](https://github.com/uhyeay2/AttendanceTracker/blob/main/README.md#table-of-contents)

+### StudentCourseScheduled

+A StudentCourseScheduled is a reference to a Specific Student that has signed up to attend a CourseScheduled to be taught by an instructor.
+The same student cannot sign up for the same CourseScheduled.
+However, they could retake the same Course at another time using a different CourseScheduled Guid.
+Once a StudentCourseScheduled has been created, then a StudentAttendanceOccurence can be created on any days that the Student misses class time.

+### StudentAttendanceOccurence

+A StudentAttendanceOccurence is created whenever a Student misses any time for a CourseScheduled that they have signed up to attend.
+This would record the Student, the CourseScheduled that they are missing time for, what day is impacted, whether or not the occurence is excused, and Notes related to the occurence.

 ## Testing